Chaitanya27111/Caoture-the-Bug-Hackatthon/README.md

         dut.inp30.value=3 if (i==30) else 0
 ```

-The assert statement is used for comparing the mux's outut to the expected value.
+The assert statement is used for comparing the mux's output to the expected value.

 The following error is seen:
 ```